ruiwng/GAMES101/README.md

 In this assignment, we need to implement three basic transformations: rotation about Z-axis, perspective projection and rotation about arbitrary axis passing through origin.

-Rotation about Z-axis is straightforward, we just apply rotation to the three basis [1, 0, 0], [0, 1, 0], [0, 0, 1], and fill the three columns of the matrix with these three new basis, then leave the four column of the matrix with translation which is [0， 0， 0].
+Rotation about Z-axis is straightforward, we just apply rotation to the three basis [1, 0, 0], [0, 1, 0], [0, 0, 1], and fill the three columns of the matrix with these three new basis, then leave the four column of the matrix with translation which is [0, 0, 0].

-Computing perspective projection matrix is a little tricky, there are two mistakes it's prone to make, the first one is perspective division, what x- and y-coordinate need to divide is positive z-coordinate, rather than negative z-coordinate, on the other hand, what the camera can see is the coordinate whose z-coordinate is negative, so we need to transform it to a positive one. therefore we need get a homogoneous coordinate whose w is -z after applying the projection transformation, that is to say, the four row of the transformation is [0, 0, -1, 0], instead of [0， 0， 1， 0]. the second one is correctly computing the mapping from [zNear， zFar] to [-1, 1]，we need solve this equation:
+Computing perspective projection matrix is a little tricky, there are two mistakes it's prone to make, the first one is perspective division, what x- and y-coordinate need to divide is positive z-coordinate, rather than negative z-coordinate, on the other hand, what the camera can see is the coordinate whose z-coordinate is negative, so we need to transform it to a positive one. therefore we need get a homogoneous coordinate whose w is -z after applying the projection transformation, that is to say, the four row of the transformation is [0, 0, -1, 0], instead of [0, 0, 1, 0]. the second one is correctly computing the mapping from [zNear, zFar] to [-1, 1]，we need solve this equation:
 ```latex
 -a * zNear + b = -zNear
 -a * zFar + b = zFar